 The CAN Trust is responsible for the performance of Oaks Park High School.
-This means it has to set up governance arrangements.
-This means the formation of a new governing body.
+This means it established the school’s governance arrangements when Oaks Park High School joined the Trust in 2019.

 How important is school governance to the future of Oaks Park High School?

 The governing body holds the school to account, asks challenging questions to help the school move forward and supports those changes that will help the school and its students thrive.
 Part of this work is to set up a calendar of work so the school knows the areas under scrutiny and can provide reports and updates to help monitor its progress.